rdatatable-community/The-Raft/posts/2025-05-08-memory_R-jangorecki/memory-R.md

 # Benchmarking memory usage in R

-Profiling memory in R was always not a trivial task.
+Profiling memory in R has never been a trivial task.
-In this post I would like to emphasize that currently popular methods are very much inaccurate, therefore should be used with caution, and more importantly, should not be used to draw conclusions about actual memory usage of an R functions.
+In this post, I would like to emphasize that currently popular methods are quite inaccurate and should therefore be used with caution.
+More importantly, they should not be used for drawing conclusions about the actual memory usage of R functions.

-The root cause of inaccuracy of many memory profiling tools in R is that they measure memory allocated by R (including R's C) code.
+The root cause of the inaccuracy with many memory profiling tools in R is that they measure memory allocated by R (including R's C code).
 They do not take into account memory allocated using C.

 ## Memory allocation in R